dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 ### Bigger Screens

-Those pesky users are always switching up devices, resizing their browsers windows and even looking at websites on their teevees!
-So we'll need to adjust the grid layout from its mobile first version to support an unknown number of device widths.
+We'll need to adjust the grid layout from its mobile first version to support an unknown number of device widths.

-Once the viewport gets too wide that it would be weird to have the off-canvas menu take up the full width we'll want to adjust the grid.
+Once the viewport gets too wide that it would be weird to have the off-canvas menu take up the full width so we'll want to adjust the grid.
 I've set it at 45em/720px.
-This requires changes to the `grid` container and the `main-nav` container:
+This only requires a change to the `grid` container:

 {% highlight css %}
 @media screen and (min-width: 45em){